Greenhouse gas concentrations

 How this indicator was calculated

-Note: From 1976 to 1999, averages were calculated based on data from 2 to 3 sampling stations.
+Note: From 1980 to 1999, averages were calculated based on data from 2 to 3 sampling stations.
 Since 1999, data from 5 sampling stations are used to represent CO2 concentrations.
+Due to some site closures during the COVID-19 pandemic, data from Canada between 2020 and 2022 were interpolated based on data from the Alert station, which remained active throughout that period.
+Additionally, due to access issues, data for the Estevan Point (ESP) site were synthesized between 2023 and 2024.
 Global annual averages are based on measurements from sampling stations that are part of the Global Greenhouse Gas Reference Network.

-In Canada, the annual change in CO2 has increased from around 1.5 ppm per year in the 1990s to over 2 ppm per year in the last decade.
-Seasonal cycles can also be observed with lower concentrations in summer due to photosynthetic uptake (plants remove CO2 from the atmosphere) and higher concentrations in winter (plants release CO2 by respiration).
+In Canada, the rate at which CO2 concentrations are changing has also increased.
+In the 1990s, the annual increase in CO2 was around 1.5 ppm.
+In the last decade, concentrations have increased by about 2.6 ppm per year.
+Seasonal cycles can also be observed with lower concentrations in summer due to photosynthetic uptake (plants remove CO2 from the atmosphere) and higher concentrations in winter due to the decay of plant material (breakdown of organic material releases CO2).

 Methane

-Methane (CH4) is the second most important greenhouse gas generated by human activity.
-It is currently responsible for approximately 17 % of the radiative forcing.Footnote 1
+Methane is the second most important greenhouse gas generated by human activity.
+It is currently responsible for approximately 16% of the radiative forcing.Footnote 1

 Key results